 Recognising resistance

 Several behaviours indicate resistance to change.
 Some are easily recognised, such as anger or sadness, but for some others (such as anxiety or fear), change managers and leaders need to pay closer attention.
-Indicators of resistance may include productivity halts, or employees being more prone to making mistakes and/or paying less attention to their day-to-day tasks.
+Indicators of resistance may include productivity drops, sickness or employees being more prone to making mistakes and/or paying less attention to their day-to-day tasks.
 According to behavioural psychology, resistance behaviours can be divided into four categories:

 Disorientation